A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: Abstract

 \section{Abstract}

-{ The Riemann problem for first-order hyperbolic systems of partial differential equations is of fundamental importance for both theoretical and numerical purposes.
-Many approximate solvers have been developed for such systems; exact solution algorithms have received less attention because computation of the exact solution typically requires iterative solution of algebraic equations.
-Iterative algorithms may be less computationally efficient or might fail to converge in some cases.
-We investigate the achievable efficiency of robust iterative Riemann solvers for relatively simple systems, focusing on the shallow water and Euler equations.
-We consider a range of initial guesses and iterative schemes applied to an ensemble of test Riemann problems.
+{ We investigate the achievable efficiency of exact solvers for the Riemann problem for two systems of first-order hyperbolic PDEs: the shallow water equations and the Euler equations of compressible gas dynamics.
+Many approximate solvers have been developed for these systems; exact solution algorithms have received less attention because \revX{the } computation of the exact solution typically requires \revX{an } iterative solution of algebraic equations, which can be expensive or unreliable.
+We investigate a range of iterative algorithms and initial guesses.
+In addition to existing algorithms, we propose simple new algorithms that are guaranteed to converge and to remain in the range of physically admissible values at all iterations.
+We apply the existing and new iterative schemes to an ensemble of test Riemann problems.
 For the shallow water equations, we find that Newton's method with a simple modification converges quickly and reliably.
 For the Euler equations we obtain similar results; however, when the required precision is high, a combination of Ostrowski and Newton iterations converges faster.
 These solvers are slower than standard approximate solvers like Roe and HLLE, but come within a factor of two in speed.
 We also provide a preliminary comparison of the accuracy of a finite volume discretization using an exact solver versus standard approximate solvers.

 }